cycleplatform/docs-portal/docs/reference/stacks/stacks.md

 :::

 From the settings page a user can update the URL, branch, ref, auth, and name values.
 The update stack button must be used to confirm the changes.

+Each stack has it's own [access controls](/reference/hubs/access-controls) that can be set on this page as well.

 to delete a stack, enter the stack name in the delete form and click **Delete Stack**.